Jean-François Cars

-Jean-François Cars (16 October 1661, Lyon, France – 30 August 1738, Paris, France), was a French engraver, printer, publisher and printseller from Lyon.
+Jean-François Cars (16 October 1661 – 30 August 1738) was a French engraver, printer, publisher, and printseller from Lyon, France.
+Active during the late 17th and early 18th centuries, Cars operated workshops in both Lyon and Paris, producing portraits, book illustrations, and theses for Jesuit colleges.
+He trained numerous apprentices and established a multi-generational legacy in engraving, notably as the father of Laurent Cars.

 Biography

 Jean-François Cars was born in Lyons on 16 October 1661, the son of François Cars père [Senior], and his wife, Virginie Chesne.
 His father was an engraver and printseller who had come from Paris to settle in Lyon, at rue [Street] Mercière, with his brother, Gabriel, also an engraver.
 They were the sons of Jean Cars, an artisan and a sculptor “de peu de notoriété” [“of little notoriety”] of Paris, and his wife, Maria Firans, the daughter of an engraver.
-So Jean-François and his brothers, François fils [Junior] (1682—1763) and Joseph, were the fourth generation of engravers in their family.
+So Jean-François and his brothers, François fils [Junior] (1682–1763) and Joseph, were the fourth generation of engravers in their family.
 Baptized on the next day, Jean-François had as his godfather another engraver, François Demasso of Lyon, who also worked as a merchant of prints and figurines.

 Jean-François learned his craft in the workshop of his father, as well as from the maker of intaglios, Pierre Husson (1675–1676), and the printer of intaglios, Chabrilland.
 However, his earliest prints by hand dated only from 1693, when, in the wake of his father, he provided the plates for the illustrations of the works being published in Lyon.

 On 18 October 1695 in Lyon, Jean-François married a Parisian, Marie Barbery, the sister of the engraver Louis Barbery.
 They had seven children, including Laurent Cars and a daughter, Agatha, who married the King's printer Gabriel-François Quillau.
 The family lived with François Cars at first and then settled, under their own sign, “A Saint-Hubert”, at rue Mercière, in 1698.
 At this shop, Jean-François engraved portraits of local notables as well as vignettes for the works that were being published in Lyon.
 He also engraved the titles and frontispieces of the books for the libraries of Lyon.